krish-gupta21/Ping-Pong-Gesture-Controlled/README.md

 4. **Scoring**:
    - Earn points every time the ball hits a paddle.
 5. **Game Over**:
    - The game ends if the ball goes out of bounds.
-Click anywhere to restart the game.
+Click restart button to reatart the game.

 ### 📝 Tip:
 Play in a well-lit environment for better hand detection accuracy.